MOSH-Insa-Toulouse/Negatu_Gas_sensor/README.md

 ### Setting up the ardiono and Lora Network

 In this part, I will talk about how you can send any data from the arduino to a Network using Lora.
-For this project we used the the thing network because it is easy to set up and to use (https://www.thethingsnetwork.org/)
+For this project we used the thing network because it is easy to set up and to use. (https://www.thethingsnetwork.org/)
 You can find the arduino code iside the Gas_sensor folder.
 This code has 2 objectives :
 - Receive data from the the Gas sensor and send it to the the thing network
 - Turn on the Led depending on the value of the gas sensor

-In order for the code to work youhave to follow the commentarygiven in the code.
-If you have some trouble with the lora network you cna check thethethinknetwork website in which everything is explained. (https://www.thethingsnetwork.org/docs/devices/uno/quick-start.html)
+In order for the code to work you have to follow the commentary given in the code.
+If you have any trouble with the lora network you can check the think network website in which everything is explained thoroughfully. (https://www.thethingsnetwork.org/docs/devices/uno/quick-start.html)

 ## Improvements
 ### Hardware